simonw/datasette/docs/internals.rst

 ``.args`` - RequestParameters
     An object representing the parsed querystring parameters, see below.

-``.raw_args`` - dictionary
-    A dictionary mapping querystring keys to values.
-If multiple keys of the same kind are provided, e.g. ``?foo=1&foo=2``, only the first value will be present in this dictionary.

 The object also has one awaitable method:

 ``await request.post_vars()`` - dictionary